 DEPOSIT OF ADDITIONAL SECURITIES.
 With the deposit of the Securities in the Trust on the Initial Date of Deposit, the Sponsor established a proportionate relationship among the initial aggregate value of specified Securities in the Trust.
 Subsequent to the Initial Date of Deposit (the "Deposit Period"), the Sponsor may deposit additional Securities in the Trust that are identical to the Securities already deposited in the Trust ("Additional Securities"), contracts to purchase Additional Securities or cash (or a bank letter of credit in lieu of cash) with instructions to purchase Additional Securities, in order to create additional Units, maintaining to the extent practicable the original proportionate relationship among the number of shares of each Fund in the Trust portfolio on the Initial Date of Deposit.
 These additional Units, which will result in an increase in the number of Units outstanding, will each represent, to the extent practicable, an undivided interest in the same number and type of securities of identical issuers as are represented by Units issued on the Initial Date of Deposit.
-It may not be possible to maintain the exact original proportionate relationship among the Securities deposited on the Initial Date of Deposit because of, among other reasons, purchase requirements, changes in prices, unavailability of Securities or the fact that the Trust is prohibited from acquiring more than 3% of the outstanding voting stock of any Fund.
+It may not be possible to maintain the exact original proportionate relationship among the Securities deposited on the Initial Date of Deposit because of, among other reasons, purchase requirements, changes in prices, unavailability of Securities or the fact that the Trust may be prohibited from acquiring more than 3% of the outstanding voting stock of any Fund.
 The composition of the Trust's portfolio may change slightly based on certain adjustments made to reflect the disposition of Securities and/or the receipt of a stock dividend, a stock split or other distribution with respect to such Securities, including Securities received in exchange for shares or the reinvestment of the proceeds distributed to Unitholders.
 Substitute Securities may only be acquired under specified conditions when Securities originally deposited in the Trust are unavailable.
-(See "The Trust- Substitution of Securities" below).
+(See "The Trust-Substitution of Securities" below).

 OBJECTIVE.
 The Trust seeks to provide investors with the possibility of capital appreciation and current dividend income.
-The Trust seeks to achieve this objective by investing primarily in a portfolio of common stock of closed-end investment companies.
-As used herein, the term "Securities" means the shares of common stocks of Funds initially deposited in the Trust and described in "Portfolio of Investments" in Part A and any additional stock acquired and held by the Trust pursuant to the provisions of the Indenture.
+The Trust seeks to achieve this objective through investment in the publicly traded common stock of closed-end investment companies.

-The Trust will terminate in approximately 2 years, at which time investors may choose to either receive the distributions in cash or reinvest in a subsequent series of Smart Trust (if offered) at a reduced sales charge.
+The Trust will terminate on the Mandatory Termination Date, at which time investors may choose to either receive the distributions in cash or reinvest in a subsequent series of Smart Trust (if offered) at a reduced sales charge.
 The Trust is intended to be an investment that should be held by investors for its full term and not be used as a trading vehicle.
-Since the Sponsor may deposit additional Securities in connection with the sale of additional Units, the yields on these Securities may change subsequent to the Initial Date of Deposit.
+Since the Sponsor may deposit Additional Securities in connection with the sale of additional Units, the yields on these Securities may change subsequent to the Initial Date of Deposit.
 Further, the Securities may appreciate or depreciate in value, dependent upon the full range of economic and market influences affecting corporate profitability, the financial condition of issuers and the prices of equity securities in general and the Securities in particular.
 Therefore, there is no guarantee that the objectives of the Trust will be achieved.

 PORTFOLIO SELECTION.
-The Sponsor selected the common stock of closed-end investment companies that it believes are well positioned to provide for total return potential over the term of the trust within a well-diversified dividend-paying portfolio.
-To select the Portfolio of the Trust the Sponsor follows a disciplined process which includes both quantitative screening and qualitative analysis.
+The Sponsor selected the common stock of closed-end investment companies that it believes are well positioned to provide for total return potential over the term of the Trust within a well-diversified dividend-paying portfolio.
+To select the portfolio of the Trust the Sponsor follows a disciplined process which includes both quantitative screening and qualitative analysis.
 In selecting the Fund shares for deposit in the Trust, the following factors, among others, were considered by the Sponsor: (i) the portfolio manager of the particular Fund; (ii) the historical performance of each of the Funds; and (iii) the nature of the underlying Fund portfolio.